Descanonge/neba/docs/source/configuration.rst

 proper configuration object (flat dictionary mapping do-separated keys to :class:`.ConfigValue`).
-It deals in a quite straightforward manner with the issue of differentiating between a nested mapping corresponding to an eventual trait and one corresponding to further nesting in a subscheme.
-It simply checks if the key is a known subscheme or alias, otherwise it assumes the key corresponds to a parameter value.
+It deals in a quite straightforward manner with the issue of differentiating between a nested mapping corresponding to an eventual trait and one corresponding to further nesting in a subsection.
+It simply checks if the key is a known subsection or alias, otherwise it assumes the key corresponds to a parameter value.

 .. note::